-Kathy Griffin Slams Kevin Hart For Not Taking On Donald Trump: ‘That’s A P*ssy Move’
+Kathy Griffin Slams Kevin Hart For Not Taking On Donald Trump: ‘That’s A Pu**y Move’

 — Washington Examiner (@dcexaminer) June 14, 2018

-USA Today reports that Griffin will reveal some of the lesser known consequences of scandal including the death threats she got and the fact that she was on the no-fly list during the federal investigation into the incident.
+USA Today reports that Griffin will reveal some of the lesser known consequences of the scandal, including the death threats she got and the fact that she was on the no-fly list during the federal investigation into the incident.
 She also plans to unveil a story about one of her encounters with pre-presidential Donald Trump which she claims “is worth the price of admission alone.”

 Kathy Griffin won’t be pulling any punches when it comes to talking about the people in Trump’s circle either.
-She reportedly calls Donald Jr. and Eric Trump “Eddie Munster and Date Rape,” during her act.
-But she adds that she doesn’t want her shows to be a “lecture
+She reportedly calls Donald Jr. and Eric Trump “Eddie Munster and Date Rape” during her act.
+But she added that she doesn’t want her shows to be a “lecture series,” so her focus will still be on making sure that the audience has a good time.